Compiler Compliance

 What Kairo emits:

-• DW_AT_language is set to DW_LANG_C_plus_plus_14 for the LLVM-generated portions (since Kairo compiles through Clang’s backend and uses C++ as an IR).
-This is a toolchain limitation.
-A proper DW_LANG_Kairo language tag will be registered with the DWARF committee once the language spec stabilizes.
+• DW_AT_language is set to DW_LANG_C_plus_plus_14 in Stage 0 (the current compiler transpiles Kairo to C++, so the DWARF reflects the C++ output).
+A proper DW_LANG_Kairo language tag will be registered with the DWARF committee once the language spec stabilizes and the Stage 1 compiler (which emits LLVM IR directly) is complete.

 • Source file paths in DWARF use the paths as given to the compiler, resolved relative to --working-dir if set.
 Use --remap-path-prefix or --debug-prefix-map to strip build-machine-specific paths for reproducible builds.